monsterkodi/kakao/kakao.app/kode/ked/notes.md

 *** todo ***
 ** todo
 * todo

+- indent on insert line breaks

 - quick open cmd+p
     - merge with macro?
+    - navigate directories
+    - fix layout issues for larger repositories with longer file names

 - mapscroll
     - add scrollbar handle
+    - update on line changes
+    - fix scrolling to bottom for long files
     - show cursors and selections
-    - fix scrolling to bottom for long files
     - split image into chunks
-    - update on changes

 - find and search
     - each multiline editor has its own knobbed finder at bottom